Skip to main content

 Beta

 This feature is in Beta.
-Account admins can control access to this feature from the Previews page.
+Workspace admins can enable this feature from the Previews page.
 See Manage Databricks previews.

 There are three approaches to build a customized tool-calling agent on Databricks: